Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 # TZSH-Softkey

-TZSH-Softkey is a library to control a Softkey service window that shows the software buttons such as back button and home button.
+TZSH-Softkey is a library to control a the Softkey service window that shows the software buttons such as back button and home button.
 You can use TZSH-Softkey to control the Softkey service window's visible state, expandable state and opacity state.
-Each of states are have following properties:
+Each of states are has following properties:

 - **Visible State**: You can show or hide the Softkey service window.
-If you set it as show, the Softkey service window appears.
-Else if you set it as hide, the Softkey service window disappears.
+If you set the visible state to show, the Softkey service window appears.
+If you set it to hide, the Softkey service window disappears.

-- **Expandable State**: You can control expandable state of the Softkey service window.
+- **Expandable State**: You can control the expandable state of the Softkey service window.
 If you set the expand state to on, then expandable button of the Softkey service window appears as follows:
 ![Expand On Transparent](./media/tzsh_softkey_expand_on_transparent.png)
 If you set the expand state to off, then expandable button disppears as follows: